MeteoSwiss/camvis2/README.md

 Training the model on 9 different folds takes close to 7 hours when using an NVIDIA A100 GPU.

-You can follow the training of the model on each fold using tensorboard.
-To launch a tensorboard session, run the command below in another terminal.
+You can follow the training of the model on each fold using TensorBoard.
+To launch a TensorBoard session, run the command below in another terminal.
 ```bash
 tensorboard --logdir outputs/training_logs
 ```

 #### Evaluate the Model
-Once model weights are trained, you can infer on the validations sets for each fold by executing the command below.
+Once model weights are trained, you can infer on the validation sets for each fold by executing the command below.
 ```bash
 bash run_scripts/eval_model.sh
 ```

 #### Visualize Results
-For each fold, you can see the results of the inference on the validation set in subdirectories of outputs/, in the directories named with **mymodel** and a fold.
+For each fold, you can see the results of the inference on the validation set in subdirectories of [outputs](outputs), in the directories named with **mymodel** and a fold.
-+ Confusion matrices are available in outputs/val_cf_matrices
++ Confusion matrices are available in [outputs/val_cf_matrices](outputs/val_cf_matrices)
-+ Ground-truth and prediction on webcam images are available in outputs/val_images
++ Ground-truth and prediction on webcam images are available in [outputs/val_images](outputs/val_images)
-+ Histplots of distance vs visibility are available in outputs/val_histplots
++ Histplots of distance vs visibility are available in [outputs/val_histplots](outputs/val_histplots)
-+ Bootstrapped performances in terms of loss, accuracy and f1 score are available in outputs/val_scores
++ Bootstrapped performance metrics in terms of loss, accuracy and F1 score are available in [outputs/val_scores](outputs/val_scores)

 Once everything is finished, you can create visualizations of the results using the command below.
-NB the -v flag will show graphs in a pop-up window.
+NB the `-v` flag will show graphs in a pop-up window.
 You can remove it if you don't want it.

 ```bash
 python outputs/visualize_scores.py -n mymodel -s -v
 ```
-This will create a subdirectory in outputs/val_scores with the same name as the scores file.
-Inside the directory, you can find visualizations of accuracies, f1 scores and loss values across folds for this model architecture.
+This will create a subdirectory in [outputs/val_scores](outputs/val_scores) with the same name as the scores file.
+Inside the directory, you can find visualizations of accuracies, F1 scores and loss values across folds for this model architecture.

 ### Architecture Comparison Experiment
 In this experiment, you will train two model architectures using a 9-fold cross validation and compare the results using bootstrapping on the validation performance.
 One of the model architecture concatenates the features of the patches at different magnification levels, while the other one appends them with scaling so that features are physically aligned from one level to another.
 Thus, the two architectures are called **cat** and **align** and we call this experiment **cat_vs_align**.